keeeeeegan/new-site/_work/2015-07-01-cloudspace-redesign.markdown

 published: true
 ---

-I worked with company partners to iterate on the design of homepage.
-Wireframes/copy was provided.
-I designed and sliced PSDs where necessary, and utilized HTML/CSS/JavaScript where possible.
+<span class="lead">Cloudspace is a wed application development shop for startup businesses  located in Orlando near UCF.</span> I worked with Cloudspace company owners to update the design of the Cloudspace website, primarily working with the homepage.
+The site was originally built using hard-coded php files.
+This time around, a static site generator (<a href="https://jekyllrb.com/">Jekyll</a>) was utilized to streamline content editing and make the website secure and simple.

+Wireframes &amp; copy for the new design was provided to me.
+From those wireframes I built each section of the homepage in Photoshop, and then created as much of  the design in-browser as possible.
+Certain assets had to be exported as image files, as you might imagine.

 <figure class="portfolio-image bordered">
   <img src="/img/portfolio/misc/cloudspace-home.png" alt="Cloudspace homepage"/>
-  <figcaption>Cloudspace homepage</figcaption>
 </figure>

 <figure class="portfolio-image bordered">
   <img src="/img/portfolio/misc/cloudspace-feedback.png" alt="Farther down Cloudspace's homepage"/>
-  <figcaption>Farther down Cloudspace's homepage</figcaption>
 </figure>

-<a class="link-icon cta-link" href="http://cloudspace.com">See current Cloudspace.com</a>
+<a class="link-icon cta-link" href="http://cloudspace.com">Visit Cloudspace.com</a>